What is it?

 The Cocciodioidomicose is a fungal infection also commonly called "Valley Fever".
 It may occur in people with healthy immune systems or suppressed.
 In people with healthy immune systems, it can cause minor or moderate lung problems.
 In people with suppressed immune system, it can cause serious lung problems and can also spread to other organs, including bones, joints, lymph nodes, kidneys or skin.
 It can also cause disease of the central nervous system that can present a risk of falls to be not diagnosed and treated quickly.

-People can become infected with C. immitis e C. posadasii by breathing in contaminated soil or vacuum dust with these fungi.
-The highest risk of these fungi is aspire during dust storms or natural disasters, most notably in the southwestern United States.
-HIV-positive with CD4 cell count below 250 are at higher risk of developing mild or severe coccidioidomycosis after picking fungi.
-Pregnant women and black and Filipino men are also at greater risk of developing active disease after being exposed to C. immitis and C. posadasii.
+People can become infected with C. immitis e C. posadasii by breathing on contaminated soil or sucking dust with these fungi.
+The highest risk of aspirating these fungi is during dust storms or natural disasters, most notably in the southwestern United States.
+HIV-positive people with a CD4 cell count below 250 are at a higher risk of developing mild or severe coccidioidomycosis after aspirating fungi.
+Pregnant women and black and Filipino men are also at increased risk of developing active diseases after being exposed to C. immitis e C. posadasii.